FE Home page >

 This page describes how to move these files into a 'central' directory location so that one copy can serve many users.

-(The install technique for 'feNautilusScripts' [one-copy-for-many-users] is outlined in a section near the bottom of this page.
-The technique is different from the technique for 'xpg', 'feAppMenus', and 'feHandyTools' because the scripts need to be put in the '$HOME/.gnome2/nautilus-scripts' directory of each user --- or via '$HOME/.config/caja/scripts' if users are using the MATE-Caja system instead of GNOME-Nautilus.
+The install technique for 'feNautilusScripts' [one-copy-for-many-users] is outlined in a section near the bottom of this page.
+The technique is different from the technique for 'xpg', 'feAppMenus', and 'tkGooies' because the scripts need to be accessed via the '$HOME/.gnome2/nautilus-scripts' directory of each user --- or via '$HOME/.config/caja/scripts' if users are using the MATE-Caja system instead of GNOME-Nautilus.

-The '$HOME/apps/bin' directory is used to hold some 'soft-links' to the main startup scripts in the other three subsystem directories.
-You can use those soft-link filenames to setup desktop-icons and command-aliases to run the main scripts of the subsystems.
+As was mentioned above, the '$HOME/apps/bin' directory is used to hold some 'soft-links' to the main startup scripts in the FE subsystem directories.
+You can use those soft-link filenames to setup desktop-icons and command-aliases to run the start-up scripts of the subsystems.

 The fully-qualified filenames of the 'soft-links' do not contain the '_yyyymmmdd' release identifiers --- that is, the 'soft-link' full-filenames are the same for any release.

 After installation of a new release, use of the 'soft-links' allows any desktop-icons or command-aliases to remain functional.
-That is, there is no need to change script names in icon Properties panels nor change names in command aliases, after installation of a new release.
+That is, there is no need to change script names in icon Properties panels nor change names in command alias files, after installation of a new release.

 It is pointed out on the FE downloads pages (and in the subsystem documentation help files and subsystem overview/description web pages --- and in various entries on this site's NEWS page) that each subsystem can be relocated (moved or renamed) to a directory other than '$HOME/apps'.

 Hence if a user preferred using the name 'Applications', say, instead of 'apps', he/she could move the subsystems (actually, simply rename 'apps' to 'Applications'), resulting in :